-is a voluntary neighborhood association whose members have worked together for more than fifty years to enhance the quality of life and Old Florida environment of their historic bayfront neighborhood.
+Indian Beach-Sapphire Shores Association (IBSSA) members have worked together over 50 years to enhance and preserve the Old Florida environment and eclectic character of our historic bayfront neighborhood.